rido-min/pnp-ppr-sample-spec/README.md

 #### IoT Hub

 - The required hub version is only available in the canary environment.
 Either use a Canary enabled subscription to create an IoT Hub or request access to the `IOTPNP_TEST_BY_MAIN` subscription, via the Teams channel mentioned above.
-- Create S1 IoTHub in region ‘Central US EUAP’.
+- Create S1 IoTHub in region ‘east us 2 euap’.

 >NOTE: All hubs created in this subscription will be removed after the bug bash.